refinedev/refine/documentation/docs/core/hooks/useForm.md

 `action: "edit"` is used for editing an existing record.
 It requires the `id` for determining the record to edit.
 By default, it uses the `id` from the route.
 It can be changed with the `setId` function.

-It fetches the record data according to the `id` and returns the `queryResult`.
+It fetches the record data according to the `id` and returns the `queryResult` for you to fill the form.

 `useForm` uses [`useUpdate`](../../hooks/data/useUpdate.md) under the hood for mutations on edit mode.